svlad-90/DMA_Plantuml/README.md

 you e.g. will have the package_1::class_1 and package_2::class_1, then dependency to class_1 might lead to ambiguation, when random class will be chosen.
 - All internal search functionality is CASE SENSITIVE.
 Thus, metadata declarations should also consider this.
-Only Creator::findPackagesByName does a case-insensitive search.
+Only Creator::findPackagesByName method does a case-insensitive search.
 - Be aware, that you will need a graphwiz installed in order to get plantuml class diagrams.
 It is better to install version 2.38 of it.